 The practice guidance also sets out the likely stages of progress a child makes along their learning journey towards the early learning goals.
 We ensures that this is used when assessing children and planning their ‘next steps’ of learning.

-If you would like any further information on the curriculum delivered by our school, please do not hesitate to enquire via our school office.
+If you would like any further information regarding the curriculum we deliver, please contact the school office.